chrMenzel/CarND-Behavioral-Cloning/writeup_report.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to go simple and adding complexity as needed.

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+My first step was to use a convolution neural network model similar to the LeNet network.
+I thought this model might be appropriate because it was known that it works well for traffic sign recognition.
+But traffic sign recognition is a classification problem, the problem here (training a model to predict the steering angles of a car to drive itself in the simulator) is a regression problem.
+So my next approach was the convolutional network from NVIDIA which is known for working well for self driving cars.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...
+To combat the overfitting, I modified the model so that I added 3 dropout layers between the 4 dense layers and a cropping layer to get rid of the non-relevant parts of the image (trees, landscape etc.)

-Then I ...
+Additionally I added more training data by using the left and right camera images additionally to the center camera images and flipping the images horizontally.
+Then I also added a correction of the measured steering angle of 0.2.

 The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+There were a few spots where the vehicle fell off the track, especially in curves.
+To improve the driving behavior in these cases, it turned out that the correction of the steering angle (0.2 in my first attempt) was not enough and should not be used if the steering measurement was exactly or very near around zero.
+So I corrected the steering angle only if the measured angle was less than -0.05 or greater than 0.05 and increased the correction from 0.22 over 0.25 to 0.3.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture (model.py lines 77-101) consisted of a convolution neural network with the following layers and layer sizes:
+TO BE CONTINUED ...

 Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)